Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Wrapper-Code/Dev-Attendance/README.md

  ## Introduction

-In this document it will guide through the steps to achieve the setup of wrapper code for Autoscaling module which involves the child modules.According to the value passed through the root module/wrapper code we can manage/build the infra structure setup accordingly.
-Which involves the managing of different terraform state files for managing respective environments.
+This document provides a step-by-step guide for setting up wrapper code for an Attendance API, including the configuration files.
+Depending on the parameters passed through the wrapper code, we can dynamically adjust the infrastructure setup.
+This includes managing separate Terraform state files for each environment to effectively handle their respective configurations.

 ***